How to Reduce Prostate Cancer Risk

 RCCA Offering Patients Virtual Visits During Coronavirus Pandemic

 Hodgkin lymphoma, or Hodgkin’s disease, is a fast-spreading form of cancer that starts in the white blood cells and can rapidly invade the body.
 Luckily, it’s also treatable and even curable if caught quickly.
-Regional Cancer Care Associates diagnoses and treats Hodgkin lymphoma at our state-of-the-art facilities throughout Connecticut, Maryland, and New Jersey.
+Regional Cancer Care Associates diagnoses and treats Hodgkin lymphoma at our state-of-the-art facilities throughout New Jersey, Connecticut, Massachusetts and the Washington, D.C., Area.
 We provide proactive, individualized care to help every patient lead a fulfilling life while combating the disease.

 Hodgkin lymphoma is the least common category of lymphoma.
 Like other kinds of lymphoma, it is a type of cancer that affects the blood cells.
 Cancerous cells typically originate in the chest area, neck, armpits, or groin, but they can travel quickly through the body and affect other organs.
 This means that, without medical intervention, the condition can escalate quickly.